MBACP (Accred) Member of EMDR Association

-I work as a humanistic, Person-Centred counsellor, with integrated approaches such as Gestalt therapy, Psychosynthesis, Mindfulness, and Focusing, which can all be very helpful in bringing awareness to the depths of oneself and situations.
+I work as a humanistic, Psychodynamic counsellor, with integrated approaches such as Gestalt therapy, Psychosynthesis, Mindfulness, and Focusing, which can all be very helpful in bringing awareness to the depths of oneself and situations.

 I offer an accepting, non-judgmental, safe space to hear you and help you to find in yourself what it is you are looking for.
 That may be peace in coming to terms with painful emotions or situations, or it may be finding better ways of being or learning to accept things just as they are.